 - Swag Updates: Update the swag kits based on feedback.

 - Surprise Gifts: Periodic surprise gifts can be a great morale booster.
-Think along the lines of a ‘Wellness Day Off’ coupon or a ‘Spa Day’ voucher.
+Think of a ‘Wellness Day Off’ coupon or a ‘Spa Day’ voucher.

 The implementation of non-traditional perks like ’employee swag’ or ’employee gifts’ can show that you, as an employer, are truly committed to your employees’ well-being.

-Emily walks into her office, anxiety brewing.
-Today, something’s different— a SwagMagic box sits on her desk.
+Employees walk into their office, anxiety brewing.
+Today, something’s different— a SwagMagic box sits on their desk.
 Inside, a stress-relief ball, noise-canceling headphones, calming teas, snacks to enjoy, and a mindfulness journal.

 Across the room, coworkers open similar boxes.
 The atmosphere lightens instantly.